electrode-io/fynpo/packages/fyn/README.md

   Without preserve symlinks, `B`'s path would be resolved to the real path `node_modules/B/__fv_/1.0.0/B`, instead of the symlink path `node_modules/A/node_modules/B`.

   If you want to keep the symlink path, then set the environment variable [NODE_PRESERVE_SYMLINKS] to `1`.
-It doesn't affect normal operations either way unless you have code that explicitly depend on the path, which is not something good anyways.
+It doesn't affect normal operations either way unless you have code that explicitly depend on the path, which should be avoided.
+The subtle difference is that with preserve symlink, each symlink path of the same module will be loaded as its own instance by Node's module system.

-* `fyn` can't handle npm's `shrinkwrap.json` and `package-lock.json` files.
+* `fyn` can't handle npm's `npm-shrinkwrap.json` and `package-lock.json` files.

 # Using flat-module